-The Sociology course embeds work-based learning opportunities, working closely with UW Library Services, the local council in Worcester (the latter two being popular sites for work placements and experience in recent years), local schools and colleges through the Sociology database and Twitter account, alumni network, the voluntary and charity sectors, local and national organisations, government, and Parliament.
+The Sociology with Politics course embeds work-based learning opportunities, working closely with UW Library Services, the local council in Worcester (the latter two being popular sites for work placements and experience in recent years), local schools and colleges through the Sociology database and Twitter account, alumni network, the voluntary and charity sectors, local and national organisations, government, and Parliament.
 Indeed, in recent years several Sociology and Sociology with Politics students have gained valuable work experience in constituency offices and Parliament in Westminster.
-The Sociology team is committed to the British Sociological Association's (BSA) aim of promoting Sociology as a discipline and its emphasis on "Sociologist Careers," using BSA materials in the modules, particularly in promoting work-based learning, research, and networking opportunities, and in Open and Applicant Days (making use of BSA leaflets, such as Discover Sociology and Speak up for Sociology).
-The Sociology curriculum aims to produce graduates who are "marketable" in terms of "communication," "interpersonal," "analytical," and data interpretation skills, "cross-cultural" competencies, and potential for "leadership" (BSA, Discover Sociology, p.
+The Sociology with Politics team is committed to the British Sociological Association's (BSA) aim of promoting Sociology as a discipline and its emphasis on "Sociologist Careers," using BSA materials in the modules, particularly in promoting work-based learning, research, and networking opportunities, and in Open and Applicant Days (making use of BSA leaflets, such as Discover Sociology and Speak up for Sociology).
+The Sociology with Politics curriculum aims to produce graduates who are "marketable" in terms of "communication," "interpersonal," "analytical," and data interpretation skills, "cross-cultural" competencies, and potential for "leadership" (BSA, Discover Sociology, p.
 7).
-Moreover, alongside UW's Graduate Attributes, the Sociology team utilises the QAA's "Subject Benchmark Statement" for "Sociology" (2019) and its guidance on "Employability," elements of which are incorporated into Open Day and induction materials.
+Moreover, alongside UW's Graduate Attributes, the Sociology with Politics team utilises the QAA's "Subject Benchmark Statement" for "Sociology" (2019) and its guidance on "Employability," elements of which are incorporated into Open Day and induction materials, as well as the QAA's "Subject Benchmark Statement" for "Politics and International Relations" (2023).